WIMPs in Dilatonic Einstein Gauss-Bonnet Cosmology: Introduction

 The difficulty to fit General Relativity (GR) with the other fundamental interactions of the Standard Model of Particle Physics (SM) and the failure of the latter to stabilize at the weak scale (naturalness problem) imply that in spite of their great effectiveness to describe the observed Universe both theories are believed to be incomplete.
 Cosmology and Astrophysics represent excellent testbeds to probe possible extensions of both GR and the SM.

-Indeed, the discovery of Gravitational Waves (GW) and the direct measurement of merger events of compact binaries has opened up a new era of precision tests of GR that complement constraints from Cosmology~\cite{Clifton:2011jh} and from laboratory and planetary observations~\cite{Will:2014kxa}.
+Indeed, the discovery of Gravitational Waves (GW) and the direct measurement of merger events of compact binaries has opened up a new era of precision tests of GR that complement constraints from Cosmology~\cite{Clifton:2011jh,Nojiri:2010wj} and from laboratory and planetary observations~\cite{Will:2014kxa}.
 In this context, a particularly effective approach to probe extensions of GR using observational data is the use of effective models.

-Among effective modifications of GR, Horndeski’s theory is the most general scalar-tensor theory having equations of motion with second-order time derivatives in four-dimensional spacetime~\cite{Horndeski:1974wa}, in which the theory does not have a ghost state~\cite{Woodard:2015zca}.
-The simplest one is the Einstein-Gauss-Bonnet (EGB) theory obtained by adding the Gauss-Bonnet term, a specific quadratic combination of the curvature.
-In four-dimensional spacetime, the Gauss-Bonnet term becomes a topological invariant that does not affect the dynamics.
-However, a modification of the equations of motion can be obtained in the dilatonic Einstein Gauss-Bonnet (dEGB) scenario, where the Gauss-Bonnet term is non-minimally coupled to a scalar field.
-The dEGB theory has been extensively studied in various realizations~\cite{Zwiebach:1985uq, Hwang:1999gf, Satoh:2008ck, Guo:2010jr, Koh:2014bka, Cai:2001dz, Kanti:1995vq, Ahn:2014fwa, Khimphun:2016gsn, Lee:2016yaj, Antoniou:2017acq, Doneva:2017bvd, Silva:2017uqg, Myung:2018iyq, Lee:2018zym, Chew:2020lkj, Lee:2021uis, Papageorgiou:2022umj}.
+Among effective modifications of GR, higher curvature terms are expected to appear in extensions of Einstein Gravity such as string theory and to become important in the early Universe.
+In particular, Horndeski’s theory is the most general scalar-tensor theory having equations of motion with second-order time derivatives in four-dimensional spacetime~\cite{Horndeski:1974wa}, in which the theory does not have a ghost state~\cite{Woodard:2015zca}.
+Examples of Horndeski’s theory include additional scalar fields (quintessence~\cite{Tsujikawa:2013fta, Harko:2013gha, Cicoli:2018kdo, Bahamonde:2017ize, Alexander:2019rsc, Banerjee:2020xcn}, $f(\phi)R$ gravity~\cite{Odintsov:2018ggm}) and/or curvature terms ($f(R)$ gravity~\cite{Nojiri:2006ri}).
+At the level of the equation of motion~\cite{Horndeski:1974wa, Woodard:2015zca} the simplest example of Horndeski’s theory containing higher--curvature terms is the dilaton-Einstein-Gauss-Bonnet (dEGB) theory, obtained by adding a specific quadratic combination of the curvature non-minimally coupled to a scalar field~\cite{Hwang:1999gf, Satoh:2008ck} (without such non--minimal coupling the Gauss-Bonnet term becomes a topological invariant that does not affect the dynamics).
+The dEGB theory has been extensively studied in various realizations~\cite{Zwiebach:1985uq,Kanti:1995vq, Hwang:1999gf, Cai:2001dz, Satoh:2008ck, Guo:2010jr, Koh:2014bka, Cognola:2006sp,Ahn:2014fwa,Khimphun:2016gsn, Lee:2016yaj, Antoniou:2017acq,Doneva:2017bvd, Silva:2017uqg,Myung:2018iyq, Lee:2018zym, Chew:2020lkj,Lee:2021uis,Kawai:2021edk,Papageorgiou:2022umj}.
 In particular, constraints on the dEGB scenario have already been derived using the observed GW signal from Black Hole (BH-BH) or Black Hole-neutron star (BH-NS) merger events~\cite{Nair:2019iur, Okounkova:2020rqw, Wang:2021jfc, Perkins:2021mhb, BH-NS_GB_2022}.

 At the temperature $T_{\rm BBN}\simeq$ 1 MeV, Big Bang Nucleosynthesis (BBN) is the earliest process in Cosmology providing a successful confirmation of both GR and the SM, strongly constraining any departure from Standard Cosmology~\cite{Kusakabe:2015ida, Asimakis:2021yct}.
 On the other hand, although we have no direct probe of the Universe expansion rate, composition or reheating temperature before BBN, an understanding of the present Universe cannot dispense from encompassing Inflation, Dark Matter (DM) and Baryon asymmetry.
 All events that take place at $T>T_{\rm BBN}$ can be used to shed light on physics beyond GR and the SM.
 An explicit example of such approach is, for instance, to identify the dilaton scalar field with the inflaton and to work out observational constraints on dEGB inflation~\cite{Guo:2010jr,Koh:2014bka,Amendola:2005cr}.